-When you work more than the minimum number of hours required to meet the initial or continuing eligibility requirements, and contributions are made for those hours, the excess hours are credited to your Individual Record System Account.
-Your Individual Record System Account reflects a bookkeeping entry for hours that are added or applied, and does not reflect that any actual money has been set aside for you.
-The hours in your account can be used to continue eligibility, subject to important exceptions contained in this Summary Plan Description.
+When you work more than the minimum number of hours required to meet the initial or continuing eligibility requirements, and contributions are made for those hours, the excess hours are credited to your Hours Bank.
+Your Hours Bank reflects a bookkeeping entry for hours that are added or applied, and does not reflect that any actual money has been set aside for you.
+The hours in your Hours Bank can be used to continue eligibility, subject to important exceptions contained in this Summary Plan Description.
 At no time will you, or any participant, have a claim or right to any portion of the assets of the Trust that sponsors this Plan.
-Credit hours are not vested, and will not be considered vested benefits under any circumstances.
-The Individual Record System Account arrangement can be changed or terminated by the Board of Trustees at any time if they deem it appropriate to do so.
+Your Hours Bank hours are not vested, and will not be considered vested benefits under any circumstances.
+The Hours Bank arrangement can be changed or terminated by the Board of Trustees at any time if they deem it appropriate to do so.

-There are a maximum number of hours that can be contributed to your Individual Record System Account.
-Currently, up to $2,400^{14}$ hours can be contributed to your account, although that number can change in the sole discretion of the Board of Trustees.
-When the employer contribution increases, the Fund Office will reduce the number of hours in your Individual Record System in proportion to the percent of increase in your contribution rate, subject to some exceptions.

-Your credit hours will be reduced to zero upon the occurrence of either of the following events:
+There is a maximum number of hours that can be contributed to your Hours Bank.
+Currently, up to 2,400 hours can be contributed to your Hours Bank account, although that number can change in the sole discretion of the Board of Trustees.
+When the employer contribution increases, the Fund Office will reduce the number of hours in your Hours Bank in proportion to the percent of increase in your contribution rate, subject to some exceptions.
+Your Hours Bank account will be reduced to zero upon the occurrence of either of the following events:

 - You accept any employment in the building trades from an employer who is not a party to a collective bargaining agreement with a participating union; unless your employment is sanctioned by your local union as part of a campaign to organize that employer; or - Your home local union takes an action that will terminate the provisions of the collective bargaining agreement that requires contributions for your work.
-You will still be eligible for coverage based on your hours worked before the effective date of the termination, even though your credit hours were reduced to zero.
-For example, if your union withdraws from the Fund on May 1, (with the last reported hours being April's hours), and you have the required work hours for June eligibility, then your coverage will cease June 30.
+You will still be eligible for coverage based on your hours worked before the effective date of the termination, even though your Hours Bank was reduced to zero.
+For example, if your union withdraws from the Fund on May 1 (with the last reported hours being April's hours), and you have the required work hours for June eligibility, then your coverage will cease June 30.
 If you did not have the required hours in April, but did in March, your coverage would end May 31.
 If you did not work the required hours in April, you will not be allowed to self pay the difference.

-The Fund will not credit hours reported by an employer to your account until the contributions for those hours are received by the Fund Office.
+The Fund will not credit hours reported by an employer to your Hours Bank account until the contributions for those hours are received by the Fund Office.

-If the hours in your Individual Record System account plus the number of hours contributed to the Fund on your behalf are not enough to continue eligibility and you elect not to self-pay the difference, these hours will remain in your Individual Record System account for six-twelve consecutive months.
-To maintain your account, you must remain available for work in the building trades in the jurisdiction of a participating Union or work for a non-union employer in employment that is sanctioned by your local union as part of a campaign to organize that employer.
-The hours in your account may be used to continue eligibility within six twelve consecutive months.
-If you do not reestablish eligibility within six twelve consecutive months, the hours in your account will be reduced to zero.
+If the hours in your Hours Bank account plus the number of hours contributed to the Fund on your behalf are not enough to continue eligibility and you elect not to self-pay the difference, these hours will remain in your Hours Bank account for twelve consecutive months.
+To maintain your account, you must remain available for work in the building trades in the jurisdiction of a participating Union or work for a nonunion employer in employment that is sanctioned by your local union as part of a campaign to organize that employer.
+The hours in your account may be used to continue eligibility within twelve consecutive months.
+If you do not reestablish eligibility within twelve consecutive months, the hours in your Hours Bank account will be reduced to zero.